oranellis/mmm/README.md

-# MMM - A tasty rust terminal file browser
+# mmm - A tasty rust terminal file browser

 This is currently a personal project to compliment my terminal workflow using a combination of neovim, ssh, and other cli tools.
 It is focused on fuzzy finding and keyboard first navigation and is only for navigation and opening neovim.